MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-tool.md

 ## Setting up your connection using the cloud migration tool

 This section provides the steps required to get the cloud migration setup through a connection to [!INCLUDE [prodshort](../developer/includes/prodshort.md)] online.
-This can simply be done by following the instructions in the **Cloud Migration Setup** assisted setup wizard in your [!INCLUDE [prodshort](../developer/includes/prodshort.md)] online tenant.
+This can simply be done by following the instructions in the **Data Migration Setup** assisted setup wizard in your [!INCLUDE [prodshort](../developer/includes/prodshort.md)] online tenant.

 There are a few key points that need to be understood before you start the process: